aegagros/lambda-boolean/README.md

 	You can recognize a small truth because its opposite is a falsehood.
-	The opposite of a great truth is another truth.”
+	The opposite of a great truth is another truth.
 	― Niels Bohr